infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

  - Children are not afraid to voice out concerns and highlight red flags if any, as well as work with CCI management to solve them.
  - Children participate in the decision making at CCIs and have minimal behavioral issues
  - Children have reducing or no clinical indicators of Physical abuse, sexual abuse or emotional abuse.

+# Key Levers at CCIs

+> [!info]- Children's Awareness
+> - Children are able to identify cases of abuse and are aware of how to communicate it will be ciritcal in reducing rates of abuse at CCIs
+> - Children are aware of safe practices at school and online.
+> -